marcusgia2505/classsExGameInstructions/docs/Develop.rst

 .. image:: _static/Selectgame.JPG
     :alt:  300px

 Click on the button in the left corner to open the drop down list of your existing games.
 Clicking on a game will open the selected game in the editing mode.
+If you open the editing mode, the currently running game is preselected.

 Game